radekBednarik/packeta-demo/results/results.md

 - TC 2 regarding verification that there is at least one wheelchair accessible z-box in Prague 9 is brittle.
 Main reason is, that lot of elements of the web application the test needs to interact with do not have unique identifiers.
 This is a problem of the web application and not the test itself.
-- Current version of app did not allowed me to do explicitly check, that wheelchair accessibility of z-box is provided, since the true/false state is indicated only via svg icons.
+- Current version of app **did not allowed me to do explicit check**, that wheelchair accessibility of z-box is provided, since the true/false state is indicated only via svg icons.
 - I have also experienced failure of location service which leads to failure of both test cases, since this service is needed.

 ## Reports

-- HTML report is not generally included to git and it is therefore not pushed to the repo.
+- HTML report and reports in general are not normally included to git and it is therefore not pushed to the repo.
   You can easily run tests and check the reports on your machine.
-See README for this.
+See [README](../README.md) for this.

 ## Test result log